elastic/integrations/CONTRIBUTING.md

         ```bash
        $ go get -u -d github.com/magefile/mage
        ```
-3. Use the `elastic-package stack up` command to boot up required dependencies:
+3. Use the `elastic-package stack up -v -d` command to boot up required dependencies:
     1. Elasticseach instance:
         * Kibana's dependency
     2. Kibana instance:
         * used to migrate dashboards, if not available, you can skip the generation (`SKIP_KIBANA=true`)

-    ~~_Hint_.
-There is dockerized environment in beats (`cd testing/environments`).
-Boot it up with the following command:
-    `docker-compose -f snapshot.yml up --force-recreate`.~~ (deprecated)
     _Hint_.
 There is the `elastic-package` cheat sheet available [here](https://github.com/elastic/integrations/blob/master/testing/environments/README.md).

 4. Create a new branch for the integration in `integrations` repository (diverge from master).